geekmors/TMS/README.md

     $ php artisan serve
     ```
 13. then open http://localhost:8000/ on your browser
-14. If a page shows up with the text "Hello World!" then you were successful, if instead you see an error message, let Karl know in the group chat.
+14. If a page shows up telling you to setup the System then you were successful, if instead you see an error message, let Karl know in the group chat.

 ---
 If you need help setting up, let Karl know via the group chat and have him get into a call to go through the process.